sahib/misc/shell/shell.rst

 .. code-block:: bash

-    # Write a function to check if a file exists and is not a dir
+    # Write a function to check if a file exists and is
-    # and then create an absolute symbolic link with the suffix
+    # not a dir and then create an symbolic link with
-    # ".link" in the current directory, pointing to the original file.
+    # absolute path with the suffix ".link" in the
+    # current directory, # pointing to the original file.
     link_me_if_you_can() {
         # ...
     }